 Advisories and Restrictions

 Philmont places a special emphasis on physical preparation.
 Each group must carefully select participants who are capable of completing an expedition.
-The height-to-weight chart and other information in the Requirements and Advisories section of this site can serve as a guide in selecting crew members who can successfully meet the challenges of a Philmont expedition.
+The Health/Medical Requirements section of this site can serve as a guide in selecting crew members who can successfully meet the challenges of a Philmont expedition.

 An individual should always contact the family physician first and call Philmont at 575-376-2281 if there is a question about the advisability of participation.
-Philmont's chief medical officer and other medical staff of the Health Lodge reserve the right to make medical decisions regarding the participation of individuals at Philmont.
+Philmont's chief medical officer and other medical staff of the Infirmary reserve the right to make medical decisions regarding the participation of individuals at Philmont.

-Participants will be charged for medications dispensed at the Health Lodge.
+Participants will be charged for medications dispensed at the Infirmary.
 Each crew must bring a first aid kit.
 The Guidebook to Adventure contains a recommended first aid kit supply list.
 Many over-the-counter medications are available at the Tooth of Time Traders.

 Each youth participant and adult adviser must provide verification for the following immunizations: